Moduland/Orangetool/README.md

 # Orangetool

-Consist of some general and useful scripts that developed for Orange Pi/Raspberry Pi boards (Under Development)
+Consist of some general and useful scripts that developed for Single-Board Computers (Under Development)

 Tested on Lubuntu 14.04 - Orange Pi-PC